AlejandroMoran/Personnel-managment-tool/README.md

-Personnel-managment-tool in java using Swing
+Personnel-management-tool in java using Swing